Andersen Quartz Review

 Frequently Asked Questions

 What is the difference between the Andersen Quartz and the Andersen A3?
-The A3 is tethered only, limited to 7.4kW single-phase, and features the signature hidden cable storage system, starting from £995.
-The Quartz is available socketed or tethered, supports both 7kW and 22kW, and starts from £695 — but does not include the hidden cable.
+The A3 is tethered only, limited to 7kW single-phase, and features the signature hidden cable storage system, starting from £995.
+The Quartz is available socketed or tethered, supports both 7kW and 22kW, and starts from £695, but does not include the hidden cable.

 Does the Andersen Quartz work with Octopus Intelligent Go?
 Yes.
-As of September 2025, all Andersen Quartz chargers are integrated with Intelligent Octopus Go.
-Units purchased before that date received the update automatically via firmware.
+As of September 2025, Andersen states that all Quartz chargers are integrated with Intelligent Octopus Go.

 Is the Andersen Quartz OZEV approved?
 Yes.
-Eligible renters and flat owners can claim up to £500 off the installation cost through the OZEV grant, which runs until March 2027.
+Eligible renters and flat owners can claim up to £500 off the installation cost through the OZEV grant, with funding confirmed until 31 March 2027.

 Can the Andersen Quartz be socketed or tethered?
-Yes — both configurations are available.
-Confirm the cable length for the 7kW tethered version with Andersen before ordering.
+Yes, both configurations are available.
+Andersen does not publish tethered cable lengths for the Quartz, so confirm the length with Andersen before ordering.

 How many colour options does the Andersen Quartz have?
 11 colour choices giving over 100 combinations when finishes are factored in.
 Four standard colours are included at £695.
-Seven premium metallic options and optional Accoya wood fascias (+£94) are available at an additional cost.
+Seven premium metallic options and optional Accoya wood or carbon fascias are available at an additional cost.

 What is the Andersen Quartz Vision display?
 An optional upgrade for £88 at the point of configuration.
-It adds a 4.3-inch digital display screen to the front of the charger for live charging data and basic on-unit controls.
+It adds a 4.3-inch digital display screen to the front of the charger for live charging data.

 What warranty does the Andersen Quartz offer?
-A 7-year warranty — one of the longest in the industry.
+A 7-year warranty, which applies to all Andersen charge points.

 Does the Andersen Quartz require Wi-Fi?
-Yes, Wi-Fi connectivity is required for smart features and over-the-air firmware updates.
+Yes, Wi-Fi connectivity is required for smart features and app control.